 Me in a Nutshell

-I’m a writer, online content producer and award-winning BBC editor with over 15 years experience in the media industry, plus on-air tech-reporting and extensive multimedia production experience.
+I’m a writer, digital producer and award-winning BBC editor with over 15 years experience in the media industry, plus on-air tech-reporting and extensive multimedia production experience.
 I currently work as a freelance journalist, and accredited executive coach.

 Digital Content Strategy in BBC Communications

-My present role is part of the BBC’s Communications and Public Affairs department.
+My most recent role was part of the BBC’s Communications and Public Affairs department.

-I edit the BBC’s About the BBC Blog and corporate website, and have responsibility for delivering the corporation’s Annual Report online.
-I manage a team of producers, oversees the online publication of the BBC’s quarterly expenses and runs the organisation’s corporate Twitter account.
+I edited the BBC’s About the BBC Blog and corporate website with responsibility for delivering the corporation’s Annual Report online.
+I managed a team of producers, oversaw the online publication of the BBC’s quarterly expenses and ran the organisation’s corporate Twitter account.

 In 2014 and 2015 I ran the Live Blog during transmission of the BBC’s first Eurovision pop-up radio station, Radio 2 Eurovision, and supported the 2015 Radio 2 Country pop-up radio station online.